The team and my role

 - Testing showed the need for more visual affordance to indicate that users should drag-and-drop; the users tended to double-tap to use items instead of dragging.
 Our solution was to make the draggable elements perform a bounce animation when they’re tapped, indicating that they’re movable.

-- Another key user tasks tested was whether users understood how get to the print screen from the design screen without an obvious print icon.
+- We tested whether users understood how get to the print screen from the design screen without an obvious print icon.
 Testing showed that children understood that the right arrow in the bottom righthand corner would take them to the “preview” screen where they would then be able to print their designs if they want to.

 - In testing the key task of starting a new design, we also found that some of the users accidentally deleted their designs, and so we added a confirmation step to prevent this from occurring.